-66. (1) The acceptor for honour of a bill, by accep- Liability of ting it, engages that he will, on due presentment, pay the honour bill according to the tenor of his acceptance, if it is not paid by the drawee, provided it has been duly presented for payment, and protested for non-payment, and that he receives notice of these facts.
+69. (1) The acceptor for honour of a bill, by accepting it, engages that he will, on due presentment, pay the bill according to the tenor of his acceptance, if it is not paid by the drawee, provided it has been duly presented for payment, and protested for non-payment, and that he receives notice of these facts.